 The result: not all traders see the best available price at any moment in time, as they should according to both leading academic theories and market regulation.
-“That’s not supposed to happen,” say UVM scientist Chris Danforth, who co-led the new study, “but our close look at the data shows that it does.”
+“That’s not supposed to happen,” said UVM scientist Chris Danforth, who co-led the new study, “but our close look at the data shows that it does.”

 This early information presents the opportunity for what economists call “latency arbitrage,” which brings us back to the bananas.
-Now imagine that the guy in the other aisle, who knows that bananas can be had at this moment for 48¢/pound, buys the whole bunch, steps into your aisle and sells them to all the people who can only see the 62¢ price.
-Each pound of banana only profits him 14¢ — but suppose he could sell a million of pounds of bananas each day.
+Now imagine that the guy in the other aisle, who knows that bananas can be had at this moment for 48¢/pound, buys the whole bunch, steps into your aisle, and sells them to all the people who can only see the 62¢ price.
+Each pound of banana only profits him 14¢ — but suppose he could sell a million pounds of bananas each day.

-The research team, housed in UVM’s Computational Finance Lab — and with crucial work by UVM doctoral students David Dewhurst, Colin Van Oort, John Ring and Tyler Gray, as well as MITRE scientists Matthew Koehler, Matthew McMahon, David Slater and Jason Veneman and research intern, Brendan Tivnan — found billions of similar opportunities for latency arbitrage in the U.S. stock market over the course of the year they studied.
+The research team, housed in UVM’s Computational Finance Lab — and with crucial work by UVM doctoral students David Dewhurst, Colin Van Oort, John Ring, and Tyler Gray, as well as MITRE scientists Matthew Koehler, Matthew McMahon, David Slater, and Jason Veneman and research intern, Brendan Tivnan — found billions of similar opportunities for latency arbitrage in the U.S. stock market over the course of the year they studied.
 Using blazing-fast computers, so-called high-frequency traders can buy stocks at slightly better prices, and then, in far less than the blink of an eye, turn around and sell them at a profit.

 “We’re not commenting on whether this is fair.
-It is certainly permissible under current regulation.
+It is certainly permissible under current regulations.
 As scientists, we’re just rigorously looking at the data and showing that it is true,” says Tivnan.
 For the new PLOS ONE study, the research team used data from the thirty stocks that make up the Dow Jones Industrial Average — and studied every price quote and trade made for an entire year, 2016.

 Apples to Apple

 In one case highlighted in the new PLOS study, the team looked at the sale of shares of Apple, Inc. on the morning of January 7, 2016.
-The scientists picked out any price dislocation greater than a penny that lasted longer than 545 millionths of second — enough time for a high-speed trade.
+The scientists picked out any price dislocation greater than a penny that lasted longer than 545 millionths of a second — enough time for a high-speed trade.
 In one moment, “on the offer side from 9:48:55.396886 to 9:48:55.398749 (a duration of 1863 microseconds),” the researchers write, “the SIP best offer remained at $99.11 and the Direct best offer remained at $99.17.
 Thus, any bid orders submitted during this period stood to save $0.06 per share.”

 And, in fact, one hundred shares of Apple — at approximately 9:48:55.396951 in the morning — sold for $99.11 when they might have fetched six cents per share more, costing that investor a few dollars, about the price of a few bananas.
-But, multiplied by 120 millions times in just the thirty stocks that make up the Dow Jones Industrial Average — as the scientists report in their new study — this kind of price gap cost investors more than $160 million.
+But, multiplied by 120 million times in just the thirty stocks that make up the Dow Jones Industrial Average — as the scientists report in their new study — this kind of price gap cost investors more than $160 million.
 And over the larger Russell 3000 index, the result across the market was a cost of at least $2 billion.

 The new PLOS study, and two related ones, are the first public research to make direct observation of the most comprehensive stock market dataset available to regulators and investors.
 With support from the Departments of Defense and Homeland Security, and the National Science Foundation, the researchers at MITRE and UVM were able to examine direct feeds that customarily cost high-end investors hundreds of thousands of dollars each month.

-“In short, what we discovered is that from these momentary blips in the market, some people must have made a lot of money,” say UVM’s Chris Danforth, a professor in the Department of Mathematics & Statistics and Complex Systems Center.
+“In short, what we discovered is that from these momentary blips in the market, some people must have made a lot of money,” said UVM’s Chris Danforth, a professor in the Department of Mathematics & Statistics and Complex Systems Center.